 - Access to Peer Support

-- Support with online form filling (e.g. blue badge)
+- Support with online form filling (e.g. Carers Emergency Plans)

 Our Carer Advisors have a wealth of knowledge on the services available across Norfolk to support you and those you care for.
-The Advice Line Team can refer internally within Carers Matter Norfolk to Community Support, Counselling, Education & Training and Membership and Voice.
+The Advice Line Team can refer internally within Carers Matter Norfolk to Community Support, Education & Training and Carers Voice.
 In addition, they will signpost or refer you to other services and support which help to achieve what matters to you.

 Carer Advisors will take some basic details to find out more about your caring role and how we can support you.
 If required we can start a low level carers assessment over the phone and if ongoing support is needed we can refer you to one of our carer connectors who can support you further and your carers assessment will continue with them.